News & Announcements

 Attend all Adult Swim (age 18 and over) for no extra fee.

 Please pay attention to a few of the modifications to our most popular programs.
-Swim Lessons: We offer four sessions of swim lessons, each with four different skill levels determined by your child’s age and swim skills.
-All Swim Lessons must be registered and paid in advance on our website.
+Swim Lessons: We offer four 2- week sessions of swim lessons, each with four different skill levels determined by your child’s age and swim skills.
+All Swim Lessons must be registered and paid in advance on our website .
 Adult Swim: This program is a perfect way for adults to cool off in the Lazy River.
-To enjoy Adult Swim you must have a Season Pass.
+Adult Swim is offered exclusively to Season Pass holders.
 This program is designed for adults looking for a summer exercise program.
 If you are not sure if this is for you, and you want to “try it before you buy it,” then please come any one time during the first two weeks of Adult Swim and see how much fun you have while you also enjoy the benefits of exercise!
 Parents with Preschoolers: A morning out just for parents with preschool-aged children that live in Chesapeake Beach.
 A portion of our Activity Pool will be open for parents to play with their little ones.
-All three of these above programs start on June 23, and can be enjoyed on Monday, Tuesday and Friday mornings from 9:30 a.m. to 10:40 a.m.
-Please see our website for details on all programs.
+All three of these above programs start on June 23, and can be enjoyed on Monday, Tuesday and Friday mornings, from 9:30 a.m. to 10:40 a.m.
+Please see our website for complete details on all of our Summer Programs.
+Night Slides are returning for the 4th season this year!
+Friday Nights, July 11 through August 8, 7:30 p.m. to 9:30 p.m., stay late and enjoy the Water Park on these warm summer evenings and enjoy fun and games for all ages!
+If you are a Season Pass Holder, you can enjoy Night Slides for free!
+Our popular Character Days are sure to bring a smile and excitement to you and your child!
+This season we will have our own Live Mermaid, as well as your favorite Super Heroes and Princesses, and returning Red and Blue Monsters!
+These are exciting days to visit, and make great Photo Opportunities with the kids!
+All details and our Cast-of-Characters calendar are available on our website .

 Make the Chesapeake Beach Water Park your venue for your special event or child’s birthday party.
 We can help you plan your Birthday Party or Special Event Celebration at the Chesapeake Beach Water Park.
 We host many parties each season, and we would love to have your name on our special guest list!
 Birthday party packages include your own exclusive shaded area as well as pizzas, sodas and snow cones for your party attendees.
-Visit our website for more details and start your party planning now!
+We also offer daily Cabana Rentals that provide you with your own reserved shaded space.
+Check out our Party Place: our superior area for your Super-Sized Birthday Party, or a King-Sized Cabana rental for you and your friends!
+Visit our website for more details and start your event planning now!

-Visit our website for more information about all the fun happenings at the Water Park for 2014.
-“Like” us on Facebook so you can stay up-to-the-minute on any special deals or exciting news and events!
+New this Season, all Daily Admission tickets, Season Passes, Birthday Parties, Cabana Rentals and any special sales can be purchased online on our website .
+This will enable you to pay for your admission in advance, print your tickets and advance to the admission gate for entry.
+For more information, visit our website and learn about all the fun happenings at the Water Park for 2014.
+Like us on Facebook so you can stay up-to-the-minute on any special deals or exciting news and events!
 We look forward to seeing you this summer at the Chesapeake Beach Water Park!

 For more information, email us at firstname.lastname@example.org.